-- Fixed Rate Annuities typically do not have explicit fees, for example Mortality and Expense fees or fund expenses.
-Some Fixed Rate Annuities may have a living benefit rider that can provide guaranteed lifetime income for an additional cost. - Living benefit rider fees These fees are charged to cover the cost of providing guaranteed lifetime income.
-These fees can be as high as 0.95%.
-The fee can be charged daily, quarterly or annually and is assessed against the contract value or the benefit base. - Surrender charges If applicable, surrender charges are incurred if the annuity is fully or partially liquidated or withdrawn in excess of the "free withdrawal amount" afforded by the contract during the surrender charge period.
+- Fixed Rate Annuities typically do not have explicit fees, for example Mortality and Expense fees or fund expenses. - Surrender charges If applicable, surrender charges are incurred if the annuity is fully or partially liquidated or withdrawn in excess of the "free withdrawal amount" afforded by the contract during the surrender charge period.
 These charges offset the cost the insurance carrier incurs for various acquisition costs and early liquidation of investments they make to back the guarantees.
 Surrender charges are stated in terms of a schedule that defines the percent of the surrender charge for that particular year and usually declines until the contract term matures.
 These charges can be as high as 9% on a declining scale over the surrender charge period.
 The length of a Fixed Rate Annuity's surrender charge matches the guarantee period of the interest rate credited to the contract.
 For example, our 3-year Fixed Rate Annuities have a 3-year rate guarantee with a 3-year surrender charge period, and our 5-year Fixed Rate Annuities have a 5-year rate guarantee with a 5-year surrender charge period.